Nicky07061998/slu-hds-5210-course/README.md

 # SLU HDS 5210 Course Repository

 Welcome to the SLU HDS 5210 course repository!
-This is a collaborative space for student and Tutor Adams in the HDS 5210 course to share assignment.
+This is a collaborative space for student and Faculty Tutor Adams in the HDS 5210 course to share assignment.

 ## Repository Structure